The

 continuously.
 Do not turn on anything that sucks air from outside.
 A

-bathroom exhaust fan sucks air in to replace the air it blows out.
+bathroom exhaust fan sucks air into your house to replace the air it

 Some chemicals remain on surfaces.